What is Dropshipping?

 5. Reduce investment and hence the risk

 In a dropshipping business plan, you don’t have to invest in the product you’re selling directly.
-Which means if the stock goes bad or is lost, you won’t lose any money.
+This means if the stock goes bad or is lost, you won’t lose any money.
 Only your sales will be affected.

 Disadvantages of Drop Shipping